Foundation Giving

 The Nashville Food Project

-Meals Program for Seniors provides made-from-scratch, high quality meals to vulnerable older adults through collaborations with more than 10 nonprofit and community partners.
+The Senior Community Meals Program provides made-from-scratch, high quality meals to vulnerable older adults through collaborations with more than 10 nonprofit and community partners.

 Healthcare Programs